 China alone cannot look after this mega project and she cannot handle mass-market development by herself.
 Therefore, two organizations specifically made to preserve the structure; the China Great Wall Society and the International Friends of Great Wall.

-We are not still sure as to whether the great wall can be seen from the moon with the naked eye.
+We are not still sure as to whether the great wall of China can be seen from the moon with the naked eye.
 Some say that it can be seen with the help of any advanced equipment but still it’s a myth.
 The myth appears to have triggered by the American published magazine ‘The Century’ in 1893 which had claimed that one can see the wall from the moon with an unaided eye though the conquest of moon was decades away.

 The Great Wall of China also brings around many myths with itself some of which are that the mortar was used to bind stones and the mortar was prepared from human bones; and that humans are buried under the wall to make it sturdier.
 It’s true that mortar was used to bind the stones but it was not made from human bones—in fact mortar came from the rice flour and not a single bone ever found in the wall.